Kayeli people: Population and settlements

 The total population of the Kayeli people in the early 21st century is about 600 people.
 There are some sources that claim 5,000 people but these apparently uses outdated data.
 In any case, the Kayeli people have the smallest population among the indigenous ethnic groups in Buru Island.
 They make up less than 0.5% of the island's present-day population (approximately 165,000 people in 2012).
 At the same time, given the rather rapid assimilation of the Kayeli people, the number of people who attribute themselves as part of the ethnicity continues to decline rapidly.

 The Kayeli people are relatively concentrated in the northeastern part of Buru Island.
 Most of them are settled along the southern coast of Kayeli Gulf and the remaining small number of them in the valley of Apo River, which flows into the gulf.

-Language

-In the course of the ethno-genesis of the Kayeli language has developed linguistically close to the Buru language along with some other languages of the Seram languages subgroup.
-Within the framework of the language, it has been customary divided into five dialects.

-Characteristically, the process of assimilation of the Kayeli language has not passed on the bigger ethnic Buru language, but mostly on the Ambonese language of the Ambonese Malay; a fairly common lingua franca in the Maluku Islands.
-At the same time, the official language of the country, Indonesian language has become increasingly popular among them.
-As a result, by the end of the 20th century, the Kayeli language was completely lost (as of 1989).
-There were only four known native speakers of the language of whom all are very old people who are already fluent in the language but did not use it on a daily basis.
-Given this circumstance, from the beginning of the 21st century, the Kayeli language is considered extinct.

 Religion

 Like the very origin of the Kayeli people, the peculiarities of the religious affiliation of this people are directly related to the colonial activity of the Dutch.
 Since the arrival of the Dutch colonials on the island in the middle of the 17th century, the nobles and a large part of the ordinary inhabitants of Buru Island were converted to Sunni Islam, including the community that resettled in 1658 on the coasts of Kayeli Gulf were also Muslims.
 In an effort to ensure the loyalty of new settlers, the Dutch East India Company administrators signed a contract with the tribal leaders to guarantee their right to practice their Islamic religion.
 During the following centuries, the Dutch colonials were to some extent adhered to this commitment, despite active proselytizing preaching in Buru Island by the European Catholic and Protestant missionaries, it did not affect the region of Kayeli.

 As a result, the Kayeli people are the most Islamized ethnic community of Buru Island.
 Among them there are remnants of pre-Islamic pagan belief systems, but to a much lesser extent than among other ethnic peoples of the island.